 Bruce Forsyth celebrated his 70th birthday in 1998 with a week-long run of his one-man show and a special Sunday Night at The London Palladium television broadcast with Diana Ross.
 Robert Stigwood, Paul Nicholas and David Ian produced the stage premiere of the Bee Gee’s Saturday Night Fever with Adam Garcia as Tony Manero.

 The 2005 seasonal run of Scrooge saw Tommy Steele consolidate his position as the performer to have headlined more productions at The London Palladium than any other star.
-A plaque celebrating this fact was unveiled in the Cinderella Bar opposite the recently donated bust of Bruce Forsyth.
+A plaque celebrating this fact was unveiled in the Cinderella Bar opposite a donated bust of Bruce Forsyth.
 Steele returned to play a second season of Scrooge for the 2012-13 festive season.

 2006 saw the return of Sinatra to The London Palladium stage in an all singing and dancing technological concert and the opening of Andrew Lloyd Webber and David Ian’s new production of The Sound of Music, followed by Sister Act which premiered in June 2009.